-Bryce Canyon, in Utah, is a great amphitheater cut by erosion a thousand feet into the pink and white limestone, shale, and sandstone of the Paunsaugunt Plateau, and containing myriads of fantastic figures carved by weathering processes, chiefly running water, aided by wind, and changes in temperature.
-The amphitheater is 3 miles long and about 2 miles wide.
+Bryce Canyon, in Utah, is a great amphitheater cut by erosion a thousand feet into the pink and white limy sandstones of the Paunsaugunt Plateau, and filled to the brim with myriads of fantastic figures carved by weathering influences, chiefly running water, wind, and changes in temperature.
+The amphitheater is 3 miles in length and about 2 miles wide.